KellerJordan/cifar10-airbench/README.md

 ## How to run

-To perfom a fast training to 94% average accuracy on CIFAR-10, run either
+To perform a fast training to 94% average accuracy on CIFAR-10, run either

 ```
 git clone https://github.com/KellerJordan/cifar10-airbench.git && python airbench/airbench94.py